 The geoRAM is a banked system.
 The registers at $dfff and $dffe select which 256 bytes page is visible in the $de00-$deff range.
 The $dfff register selects a 16KB block out of the total memory, the register at $dffe selects the actual 256 bytes page within the selected block.
 Valid values for a standard geoRAM are 0-31 for the block register and 0-63 for the window register.
 This design extends the block register to the full 8-bit to create a 4MB geoRAM.

-The schematics is identical to the GRAM/4D-D02.
-It replaces all logic chips except the PLD with SMD devices.
+The schematics is almost identical to the GRAM/4D-D02.
+It just uses a different DRAM pinout to support standard 4Mx4 TSSOP chips.
 U1 is used to implement the block register and U3 implements the window register.

 Similarly to the previous version a 16V8 PLD is used to generate the control signals for the two registers and the control signals for the DRAM.
 The 74LS157 multiplexers (U6-U8) multiplex the address into rows and columns required by the DRAM chips.